astropy/astropy/docs/development/pd/contributing_gitpod.rst

 .. _contributing-gitpod:

-Using Gitpod for pandas development
+Using Gitpod for astropy development
 ===================================

 This section of the documentation will guide you through:

-*  using Gitpod for your pandas development environment
+*  using Gitpod for your astropy development environment
-*  creating a personal fork of the pandas repository on GitHub
+*  creating a personal fork of the astropy repository on GitHub
-*  a quick tour of pandas and VSCode
+*  a quick tour of astropy and VSCode
-*  working on the pandas documentation in Gitpod
+*  working on the astropy documentation in Gitpod

 Gitpod
 ------